anshulad3/Crypto_Tracker/README.md

 Introduction

-This Flutter application fetches real-time coin data from the Ampiy API, displays it in a list, and allows users to search for specific coins.
+This Flutter application fetches real-time coin data from the API, displays it in a list, and allows users to search for specific coins.

 Key Features
-  1.Fetches real-time coin data from the Ampiy API.
+  1.Fetches real-time coin data from the API.

   2.Displays coin name, current price, and price change.